bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Speaker 2: 00:32:27

-And so once you have this list of these tweaks, you can now.
 What you do is you use that 32 byte number, you multiply it or whatever it is with your own private key, your own silent payment private key, and then you know what address you should have been paid to.
-So basically the result of this calculation is an address, and now you use the traditional PIP 158 filters to say, hey, is there a payment to this address?
+So basically the result of this calculation is an address, and now you use the traditional BIP 158 filters to say, hey, is there a payment to this address?
 And you would ask that for this subset of blocks, right?
 So you might get slightly too many blocks.